-Let’s look at how to convert a picture into a “comic book” style image using math.
-This article assumes that you have some familiarity with calculus to get the most out of it though there’s plenty of explanation if you’re not familiar.
+Let's look at converting a picture into a "comic book"-style image using math.
+This article assumes that you have some familiarity with calculus to get the most out of it though there's plenty of explanation if you're not familiar.
 I did not include the derivation of the PDE, sorry.
 Yes, this is more complicated than just dropping it into Midjourney, but you're learning the math under the hood!

-Our edge stop equation takes the discrete derivatives of the image in both the x and y direction.
+Our edge stop equation takes the discrete derivatives of the image in both the x and y-direction.
 It then computes the magnitude of the gradient of the image using the discrete directional derivates.
-Derivatives are used as they indicate areas where the rate of change of the image are high: edges.
-This is weighted (by a constant ‘a’) then factored into our anisotropic equation.
+Derivatives are used as they indicate areas where the rate of change of the image is high: edges.
+This is weighted (by a constant 'a') and then factored into our anisotropic equation.

-Similarly, a hot point on an object will cool which will raise temperature of the surrounding area.
+Similarly, a hot point on an object will cool, which will raise the temperature of the surrounding area.
 Using this concept, our anisotropic heat equation smooths a color channel by lowering the high pixel value areas.
-Our edge-stop equation prevents that smoothing from crossing any area where the 2nd discrete derivative of the pixels is too high.
-The end result is a watercolor effect that makes your input image look like a comic book.
+Our edge-stop equation prevents smoothing from crossing any area where the 2nd discrete derivative of the pixels is too high.
+The result is a watercolor effect that makes your input image look like a comic book.

-Now that we’ve covered how it works, let’s have some code.
+Now that we've covered how it works let's have some code.
 If you want to use this, please link to this page and provide proper attribution per Creative Commons licensing rules.
-To run this in MATLAB, create a function named ‘heat,’ copy everything from the 3rd line on down, save it, then imread your test image into variable ‘A’ and kick everything off by pasting the for loop into the command line.
-Good luck!
-Please leave a comment if you run into any trouble.
+To run this in MATLAB, create a function named 'heat,' copy everything from the 3rd line on down, save it, then imread your test image into variable 'A' and kick everything off by pasting the for loop into the command line.

 % *******Enter this at the command line ***********